-Below are five questions, each similar in style to an IB Math AA SL problem on sequences and series.
+Below are ten practice questions, each similar in style to an IB Math AA SL problem on sequences and series.
 They focus on arithmetic or geometric sequences.
 Step-by-step solutions are provided, with relevant formulas clearly stated.

 Question 1 [6 marks]